 Our Unibuddy ambassadors can answer all the questions you may have about their course experiences and studying at Strathclyde, along with offering insight into life in Glasgow and Scotland.Chat now!

-We're ranked 8th in the UK for Economics.
+We're ranked Top 10 in the UK for Economics.

-Minimum second-class honours degree or overseas equivalent in any subject (see our country pages for further information).
+Minimum second-class honours degree or overseas equivalent in any subject (view the entry requirements for your country).

 Applications are welcome from candidates with significant high-calibre industry or government experience.